AbhishekNangre/AbhishekNangre/README.md

 Half my projects are still on my laptop because I forgot to upload them, and the rest are half-finished and waiting for “future me” to fix them (good luck, future me).

-- Most nights I’m either:
+ Most nights I’m either:

 - fixing bugs I created,

 - reading comics/novels,

-- or getting destroyed in boss fights.
+- or getting destroyed in boss fights. (started elden ring 1 year ago)

 And yes… I once made a bird that refuses to fly properly.
 It’s still out there, disappointing me one frame at a time.